PROTOCOL AND ADVICE FOR PATIENTS COMING FOR DENTAL TREATMENT

 - Patients should bring their own pens for signing forms, if needed though we are planning to introduce as much digital data as possible.

-- Patients stand behind the protective screen at reception within designated area and make payment
+- Patients must stand behind the protective screen at reception within designated area and make payment

 - There will be no face-to-face meetings with office staff and all communication should take place either by email or telephone